Bilateral Endoprosthetic Surgery of Hip and Knee

 - higher demands on physiotherapy

-But: In experienced centers with clear Fast-Track structures, bilateral knee replacement is also an established option today.
+But: In experienced centers with clear fast-track structures, the bilateral knee-TEP is also today an established option.

 Bilateral partial knee replacement – the often underestimated top discipline

-The partial knee replacement (unicompartmental knee replacement) plays a special role in bilateral osteoarthritis.
+The sled prosthesis (unicompartmental knee joint replacement) plays a special role in bilateral osteoarthritis.

 When is a bilateral partial knee replacement possible?